 Introduction

 Plastics have revolutionized modern society by providing lightweight, durable, and versatile materials for applications ranging from packaging to healthcare.
 However, their non-biodegradability and dependence on fossil fuels have led to severe environmental consequences.
 The global production of plastics exceeded 390 million tonnes in 2021, with only about 9% being recycled (UNEP, 2021).
 The remaining bulk often ends up in landfills, oceans, or as litter in terrestrial ecosystems, contributing to long-term ecological damage.
 Microplastics, tiny fragments resulting from the degradation of larger plastics, have been detected in the atmosphere, oceans, food chains, and even human biological fluids (Boucher, n.d.).
-These particles are associated with adverse health outcomes such as reproductive, developmental, and immune system disorders (Smith et al., 2018).
+These particles are associated with adverse health outcomes such as reproductive, developmental, and immune system disorders (Smith et al, 2018).
 This has intensified the urgency for sustainable alternatives.

 The search for sustainable alternatives to petroleum-based plastics has not only focused on new polymers but also on the valorization of agricultural wastes.
 According to the United Nations Environment Programme (2021), mismanaged plastic waste accounts for over 19–23 million tonnes annually, with significant portions leaking into aquatic and terrestrial ecosystems.
-This crisis has increased interest in renewable biopolymers, particularly cellulose, due to its abundance, biodegradability, and ability to be processed into a variety of useful derivatives such as nanocellulose, cellulose acetate, and cellulose films (Klemm et al., 2005).
+This crisis has increased interest in renewable biopolymers, particularly cellulose, due to its abundance, biodegradability, and ability to be processed into a variety of useful derivatives such as nanocellulose, cellulose acetate, and cellulose films (Klemm et al, 2005).
 Unlike synthetic polymers, cellulose-based materials can reintegrate into natural biogeochemical cycles, reducing long-term ecological footprints.

-Cellulose, the most abundant biopolymer in nature, offers great promise as a renewable and biodegradable material (Klemm et al., 2005).
+Cellulose, the most abundant biopolymer in nature, offers great promise as a renewable and biodegradable material (Klemm et al, 2005).
 It is a linear polysaccharide composed of β(1-4)-linked D-glucose units, giving it remarkable tensile strength, chemical stability, and renewability.
 Traditionally, cellulose is sourced from wood and cotton, but recent studies have shifted toward agricultural wastes to reduce competition with food resources and enhance circular economy practices (Reddy & Yang, 2004).
 Various lignocellulosic residues, such as sugarcane bagasse, rice husks, banana peels, and corn stover, have been explored for cellulose extraction (John & Thomas, 2008).
 Despite this, many locally available fruit wastes remain underutilized, presenting opportunities for novel and sustainable raw materials.

 Chrysophyllum albidum (African Star Apple) is one such resource with high potential.
 Native to West and Central Africa, this fruit is widely consumed for its sweet-sour pulp, leaving behind seeds and peels that are often discarded as waste (Odeyemi & Fawole, 2022).
 Preliminary studies have shown that the seeds contain significant cellulose content alongside proteins, lipids, and fibre (Odeyemi & Fawole, 2022).
 However, little research has been conducted on systematically extracting and characterizing this cellulose for material applications.
 This represents a unique research gap, as valorization of African Star Apple waste could not only provide a sustainable cellulose source but also contribute to waste reduction and value addition in local communities.